 LMDA members must log in to access the full range of Employment Tools.

 Current complete Job Listings are collected on this page.
 Those who would like to hire a dramaturg may add a listing, which will be reviewed by LMDA before posting here and circulating a summary to the LMDA listserv.

 Find a Dramaturg accesses the database of LMDA members.
 It can be searched by name, location, affinity, specialty, and keyword to turn up matching profiles and secure contact options.

 The Employment Guidelines is a comprehensive document for many types of dramaturgical work and is intended to help employers and employees come to agreements about effective scope of work and fair compensation.
-Revised Employment Guidelines are expected by June 2021.
+Revised Employment Guidelines are expected in Spring 2022.

 Sample Contracts offer both annotated pdfs and Word templates for a variety of agreements for dramaturgical work and are intended to offer foundational structure in line with latest best practices in the field.
-Revised Sample Contracts are expected by June 2021.
+Revised Sample Contracts are expected by in Spring 2022.

 Pricing Your Services outlines compensation considerations and offers a Dramaturgy Market Rate (DMR) calculator to get you started.

 The Negotiation Checklist offers “confident spine/generous spirit” strategies for before, during, and after your job interview or compensation conversation.